Evolution Of Life On Earth Timeline (History Of Earth’s Life)

 Evolution of life on earth timeline

 Around a hundred and seventy million years after Earth’s formation, a similarly young planet known as Thea.
-Thea was demolished after the collision, and it merged with the earth.
+Thea was demolished after the collision, and it merged with the Earth.
 Therefore, the Earth’s mass increased, effectively reaching its current mass.
 The impact created a large ring of debris around the earth, forming into the moon.

 After the ring’s dissolution, the moon became a glowing hot celestial body orbiting twenty-five thousand kilometers above the earth.
-The moon still had volcanoes, lava flows, and its magnetic field during this period.
+The moon still had volcanoes, lava flows, and a magnetic field during this period.
 The tidal phenomenon between the Earth and the moon led to various changes.

 • Firstly, the moon became tidally locked with the earth.
-It takes the moon as long to rotate around its axis as it revolves around the earth.
+It takes the moon as long to rotate around its axis as it revolves around the Earth.

 • Secondly, the moon gradually receded from the earth, cooled down, and became geologically inactive.

-At a glance, the evolution of life on earth timeline.
+At a glance, the evolution of life on Earth timeline.

 1. The Origin of the Earth.